sass/sass/proposal/package-importer.d.ts.md

 [node resolution algorithm]: https://nodejs.org/api/packages.html
 [package-config]: https://pub.dev/packages/package_config

-### Resolution Order
+### Examples

+#### Node

-This algorithm resolves in the following order:
+The built-in Node importer resolves in the following order:

 1. `sass` condition in package.json `exports`
 2. `style` condition in package.json `exports`
 3. If no subpath, then find root export:
-  1. `sass` key at package.json root
+4. `sass` key at package.json root
-  2. `style` key at package.json root
+5. `style` key at package.json root
-  3. `index` file at package root, resolved for file extensions and partials
+6. `index` file at package root, resolved for file extensions and partials
-4. If there is a subpath, resolve that path relative to the package root, and resolve for file extensions and partials
+7. If there is a subpath, resolve that path relative to the package root, and resolve for file extensions and partials

-### Examples

-#### Node

 For library creators, the recommended method is to add a `sass` conditional export key as the first key in `package.json`.